britishlibrary/peripleo/Social-Preview-Config.md

 ## Twitter Metadata

-Twitter previews rely on the proprietary [TWitter Cards](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/abouts-cards) format.
+Twitter previews rely on the proprietary [Twitter Cards](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/abouts-cards) format.
 The key properties to fill are `twitter:card`, `twitter:site`, `twitter:title`, `twitter:description` and `twitter:image`.
 Simply adjust the presets in the `index.html` template to your needs.